 We could spend a whole afternoon talking about lentils and even then we would not have said it all.
-The amount of varieties that exists is huge, yellow, orange, brown, black … an authentic rainbow!
-Whatever the variety, lentils are a very versatile, complete and indispensable food in any recipe – like these Simple Braised Lentils from Sara Oliveira that will be your new favorite way to eat them!
+The amount of varieties that exist is huge; yellow, orange, brown, black … an authentic rainbow!
+Whatever the variety, lentils are a very versatile, complete, and indispensable food in any recipe – like these Simple Braised Lentils from Sara Oliveira that will be your new favorite way to eat them!

 10. Chive Mustard Roasted Radishes

 11. Baked Potato with Parsley ‘Sour Cream’

 Image Source: Baked Potato with Parsley ‘Sour Cream’

 You are going to love an easy and satisfying Baked Potato with Parsley ‘Sour Cream’ from Maria Koutsogiannis.
 Hot, steamy, and creamy, they are perfect for when it’s cold outside, or for any time of the year.